flutter-clutter/flutter-simple-edge-detection/README.md

 ## Technical information

 This package uses the OpenCV C++ library version 4.4.0 to perform the detection task.
 It utilizes Dart-FFI to execute the native code.

+## Tutorial / Infos / Article

+Find the respective tutorial about how everything was created and how it's to be used on https://www.flutterclutter.dev/flutter/tutorials/implementing-edge-detection-in-flutter/2020/1509/